sumansouravsingh/drawsignature/README.md

-Markup: #Draw your signature using Javascript#
+Markup : #Draw your signature using Javascript#

-Markup: ##Simple Javascript to draw your signatures.## Parameters to be passed :
+Markup : ##Simple Javascript to draw your signatures.## Parameters to be passed :
 1st -> width,
 2nd -> height,